strawdar/eth2-validator-playbook/README.md

-Ethereum Proof of Stake Validator Playbook (MAINNET NON-MERGE)
+Ethereum Proof of Stake Validator Playbook (GOERLI/PRATER)
 ==============================================================

 This playbook configures a target system to run an Ethereum concensus client node + PoS validator using Lighthouse as well as an execution client node using Geth.
-It is currently setup for MAINNET without preparation for The Merge.
+It is currently setup for GOERLI/PRATER in preparation for The Merge.

 I wrote this for my own use so that I can quickly re/configure a validator from scratch if need be.
 I'm happy to share it, and hopefully it can be of use to others in the community.